-Eric Cruz is a 32-year-old aggressive inline skater from Austin, Texas who in recent years has developed a deep passion for distance skating.
+Eric Cruz is a 32-year-old aggressive inline skater from Austin, Texas, who has developed a deep passion for distance skating in recent years.
 He is the 2017 Endomondo Big Wheel Challenge[a] winner, having completed 2,548.5 miles (4101.41) last year.
-Eric is the first person I ever knew to skate long distances and I used to think it was crazy when he would post that he did a 20 or 30 mile skate.
+Eric is the first person I ever knew to skate long distances, and I used to think it was crazy when he would post that he did a 20 or 30-mile skate.

-Back in 2016 he was definitely a motivating factor in my new found love of distance skating.
-Eric Cruz is a skating machine and I’ve seen big changes in him mentally and physically throughout his journey into being fit.
-Through all this he has been motivating others to put some big wheels on their feet and skate the miles.
+In 2016, he was a motivating factor in my newfound love of distance skating.
+Eric Cruz is a skating machine, and I’ve seen significant changes in him mentally and physically throughout his fitness journey.
+He has motivated others to put some big wheels on their feet and skate the miles.

 Thanks for that and for doing this interview!
 It really does stay hot in Austin but it does have it’s advantages, the biggest being able to skate while others are snowed in around the country.

 My very first attempts at any type of distance skating happened in early 2013 on the Farmington River Trail when I was living in Bristol, CT.
 I maybe got more than 3 miles one time and it wasn’t pretty.
 It wasn’t until I moved back to Austin that I started trying for distance again in March 2014 according to my Endomondo.

 What made you want to start skating distance?

 I was just completely out of shape.
 I had been hired at a really good job in network TV and it was completely sedentary, I’d come in to work and spend the majority of my day sitting in a dark control room.
 The free time I had was spent trying to aggressive skate but with my added weight and inactive lifestyle I wasn’t performing near at the levels I wanted.
 Ultimately I began distance skating to lose weight in order to be a better aggressive skater.

 Were there any skaters that you enjoyed watching at the beginning of your distance skating or motivated you?